Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-core-Merge-Checklist.md

 ### How to merge without bottles

 Here are guidelines about when to use squash & merge versus rebase & merge.
-These options should only be used with PRs where bottles are not needed or affected.
+These options should only be used with PRs where bottles are not affected.

 | | PR modifies a single formula | PR modifies multiple formulae |
 |---|---|---|
 | **Commits look good** | rebase & merge _or_ squash & merge | rebase & merge |
 | **Commits need work** | squash & merge | manually merge using the command line |

+## Naming

+The name is the strictest item, because avoiding a later name change is desirable.

+Choose a name that’s the most common name for the project.
+For example, we initially chose `objective-caml` but we should have chosen `ocaml`.
+Choose what people say to each other when talking about the project.

+Formulae that are also packaged by other package managers (e.g. Debian, Ubuntu) should be named consistently (subject to minor differences due to Homebrew formula naming conventions).

+Add other names as aliases as symlinks in `Aliases` in the tap root.
+Ensure the name referenced on the homepage is one of these, as it may be different and have underscores and hyphens and so on.

+We now accept versioned formulae as long as they [meet the requirements](Versions.md).

 ## Testing